Lower Bounds for Subset Sum in Resolution with Modular Counting: Proof system and its fragments

-Proofs of Proposition~\ref{peq} and Proposition~\ref{peqT} are completely standard: a clause $C$ in a Res(lin$^{\neq}_{\F_p}$) (resp. tree-like Res(lin$^{\neq}_{\F_p}$)) refutation corresponds to a node marked with the system of equations $\neg C$ in LinDags$^{(p)}$ (resp.
-LinTrees$^{(p)}$) refutation.
-See, for example, \cite{PT18} for detailed exposition of analogous correspondence between tree-like Res(lin$_{\F_p}$) and nondeterministic linear decision trees.
+Proofs of Proposition~\ref{peq} and Proposition~\ref{peqT} are completely standard: a clause $C$ in a $\reslinneq{\F_q}$ (resp. tree-like $\reslinneq{\F_q}$) refutation corresponds to a node marked with the system of equations $\neg C$ in $\LinDags_{\F_q}$ (resp. $\LinTrees_{\F_q}$) refutation.
+See, for example, \cite{PT18} for detailed exposition of analogous correspondence between tree-like $\reslin{\F_q}$ and nondeterministic linear decision trees.